Growing & Changing With The Community

 FAQ's

-Founded in 1983, the San Antonio Library Foundation is a 501(c)(3) non-profit organization with a mission to strengthen the library in service to our community.
-Additionally, the Library Foundation hosts various fundraising and “friend-raising” events throughout the year that benefit our Library system.
+Founded in 1983, the San Antonio Public Library Foundation (SAPLF) is a 501(c)(3) non-profit organization with a mission to strengthen the library in service to our community.
+The Library Foundation raises funds through private and corporate donations and grants, and hosts fundraising events each year.
+These funds benefit our Library system as well as support our efforts to improve literacy in San Antonio through our Literacy Caravan and Born to Read programs.

 Bexar County – San Antonio and surrounding areas.

 Yes.
-You may specify which branch you would like to support under our Make a Donation section of the website.
-There are 25 branches in the Public Library System plus the Central Library.
+You may specify which branch you would like to support under our Donate Now section of the website.
+There are 29 branches in the Public Library System including the Central Library.

 Yes.
 Your bequest or trust creates a legacy for the library and the entire city of San Antonio.
 Contact Amy Hone at 210.225.4728 (EXT: 11) or Amy.hone@saplf.org for more information.